 WHO should attend: Teachers of mathematics and administrators in grades K–12.

-Teachers will work in grade-band groups on core issues of mathematics teaching.
+Teachers will work in grade-band groups on core issues of mathematics teaching and learning.

-Administrators can attend special workshops immediately following the keynote speakers’ addresses.
+Administrators may attend special workshops immediately following the featured speaker addresses.
 Administrators interested in working with teacher groups are also welcome to do so.

 WHEN/WHERE: The three-day institute, with daily featured speakers, will run July 31–August 2 at Alan B. Shepard High School in Palos Heights.